CinderZhang/DRIVER-PhilosophyBigPicture/DRIVER_Universal_Overview.md

 ### **E - EVOLVE**
 **Optimize and Extend**
-- Improve based on validated results
+- Iteratively Improvement ideas
-- Explore alternative approaches systematically
+- One feature at a time
-- Scale successful methods responsibly
+- Explore alternative approaches with AI
 - *Prevents: Stagnation and missed opportunities*

 ### **R - REFLECT**